 Eating green and meat-free is good for the planet and your health.
-These plant-powered breakfast, lunch and dinner recipes make it easy to add more nutritious veggies to your clean diet.
+These easy vegetarian breakfast, lunch and dinner recipes make it easy to add more nutritious veggies to your clean diet.

 Squash stands in for rice in this remake of the traditional Spanish dish.
 You can use butternut squash or yellow squash — we recommend spiralizing the veg first, then cutting or pulsing in the food processor to get rice-size pieces.
 If using yellow squash, cutting it is a safer bet since the veg is so delicate.
 Check the labels when you are purchasing chorizo as some brands contain sugar.